stremovskyy/SwiftCacher/CONTRIBUTING.md

 ## License

-By contributing to [Cacher], you agree that your contributions will be licensed under the [LICENSE](LICENSE) file of the project.
+By contributing to [SwiftCacher], you agree that your contributions will be licensed under the [LICENSE](LICENSE) file of the project.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out to us at email

-We appreciate your contributions and look forward to your involvement in improving [Cacher]!
+We appreciate your contributions and look forward to your involvement in improving [SwiftCacher]!